tdavidcl/ndspmhd-examples/MHD/test4-2.5Dalfvenwave/README-alfvenwave.txt

 Run the code using ./2DSPMHD munstable.in
 Or with output to a file: ./2DSPMHD munstable.in >& munstable.out &

-Plot the results using "nsplash munstable_0*.dat"
+Plot the results using "splash munstable_0*.dat"

 Things to try
 --------------